 - A broad brush budget for the period in question.

 - The originality and rigour of the candidate’s written work

 - The significance of the promised outcome of the research

-The results of the selection process will be announced by end of March 2022.
+The results of the selection process will be announced by the end of March 2023.

-The Bursaries will be paid in one lump sum to the relevant university in September 2022, upon receipt from the student’s university that the student has successfully progressed into the fourth year (or equivalent for part-time students).
+The Bursaries will be paid to successful applicants in two equal lump sums, in September 2023 and in January 2024, and once confirmation has been received from the relevant university that the student has successfully progressed into the fourth year (or equivalent for part-time students).